43rd Virginia Cavalry Battalion: Uniforms, weapons, and tactics

-Munson's denial of the use of Union blue is contradicted by another source however.
+Munson's denial of the use of Union blue is contradicted by another source.
 The diary of Union mapmaker Private Robert Knox Sneden, who Mosby captured near Brandy Station, Virginia at 3:00am November 27, 1863, records that Mosby's raiders were disguised in Union Blue overcoats, and so was Mosby himself.
 While interrogating Sneden, Mosby "opened his blue cavalry overcoat, showing a Rebel uniform underneath."

 Mosby's men each carried two .44 Colt army revolvers worn in belt holsters, and some carried an extra pair stuck in their boot tops.
 Mosby and his men had a "poor opinion" of cavalry sabres, and did not use them.
 Munson "never actually saw blood drawn with a sabre but twice in our war, though I saw them flash by the thousand at Brandy Station."
 Union cavalry initially armed with the traditional sabre fought at a considerable disadvantage: